-1. The Planning function is responsible for the identification and allocation of additional resources needed to respond to the emergency situation.
+1. The Planning function is responsible for the identification of resources needed to respond to the emergency situation.
+2. The Logistics function is responsible for the allocation of additional resources needed to respond to the emergency situation.
 2. Resources owned by the Town should be used first in responding to the emergency.
 3. All Town-owned resources are under the control of the Town Supervisor during an emergency and can be utilized as necessary.
-4. Resources owned by other municipalities can be utilized upon agreement between the requesting and offering government, and should be coordinated through the Ulster County Emergency Management Office.
+4. Resources owned by other municipalities can be utilized upon agreement between the requesting and offering government, and should be coordinated through the local EOC unless the Ulster County Emergency Operations Center is activated.
 5. Resources owned privately cannot be commandeered or confiscated by government during an emergency.
 However, purchases and leases of privately owned resources can be expedited during a declared emergency.
 In addition, it is not uncommon for the private sector to donate certain resources in an emergency.